 Stellan's face lit up.
 "Yeah!
 He's my dad!"

-Kiko remembered something, "Oh yeah that's right, he had a son who was supposed to arrive after we left the first time we were here."
+Kiko remembered something, "Oh yeah that's right, he had a son who was supposed to arrive after we left the new colony."

 "So you're Vero's son?
 It's nice to finally meet you!" said Rei.